 Showtime

-HBO rival Showtime offers a similar package for dedicated fans of shows like Dexter, House of Lies, and others for $10.99 per month.
-Showtime is owned by CBS, which offers its own streaming service, CBS All Access, for $6 per month.
+HBO rival Showtime offers a similar package for dedicated fans of shows like Dexter, House of Lies and others for $10.99 per month or $99 per year.

 Verdict: Like HBO, it makes sense if you are an addict to a few Showtime shows.
 However, many eventually become available on other streaming services.
 If you are patient, it is a pass.